alek-dunaev/checkio/Solution/Strings and Integers/README.md

 Input: A string (str).
 Output: A logic value (bool).

-12.In this mission you need to create a password verification function.
+12. In this mission you need to create a password verification function.
 The verification conditions are: the length should be bigger than 6;
 should contain at least one digit, but it cannot consist of just digits;